pr0g/clang-experiments/README.md

     - The `--target install` command will copy built files (.lib, .exe etc.) to `C:\Program Files (x86)\LLVM` by default.
 This location can be customized by setting the `-DCMAKE_INSTALL_PREFIX` variable when running the configure step.
         - If a custom install location isn't set and a Debug version of the library is built/installed, the files will overwrite the previous Release files (whichever you built last will win).
 Please see the example files in [examples/llvm-build-scripts](examples/llvm-build-scripts) for an example of how to install both Debug and Release versions using `-DCMAKE_INSTALL_PREFIX`.

-0. More information can be found [here](https://llvm.org/docs/CMake.html) on using LLVM and CMake.
+4. More information can be found [here](https://llvm.org/docs/CMake.html) on using LLVM and CMake.

 ## Ninja

 It is possible to use the Ninja build system on Windows (even when using the MSVC (`cl.exe`) compiler) as opposed to `MSBuild`.
 This is useful if you want to generate a `compile_commands.json` file for your project.

-### Prerequisites
+### Ninja Prerequisites

 - If you wish to use your normal terminal (e.g. cmd.exe or cmder) Ninja must be added to your path (e.g. `C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\Common7\IDE\CommonExtensions\Microsoft\CMake\Ninja\ninja.exe`).
   - To use the Ninja generator from your normal terminal with MSVC you must run `vcvars64.bat`, located here: `"C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\VC\Auxiliary\Build\vcvars64.bat"` (the exact location may differ depending on which version of Visual Studio you have installed (year/edition etc.)).
     - This is so CMake knows the location of the compiler (`cl.exe`).
 - It is also possible to simply launch the Developer Command Prompt for Visual Studio to have these options added automatically to the environment.

 ## Projects